delbccgithub/OSSEC-Ubuntu-on-Digital-Ocean/README.md

 First step we will be aksed what language to use:

-**$ sudo sh /opt/ossec-hids-3.6.0/install.sh
+**$ sudo sh /opt/ossec-hids-3.6.0/install.sh**

 (en/br/cn/de/el/es/fr/hu/it/jp/nl/pl/ru/sr/tr?) [en]:

 I’ll choose the default.
 Pick up yours.

-Than **PRESS ENTER.
+Than **PRESS ENTER.**

-The second step will be an acknowledgement for you to be aware of the procedure you are about to accomplish.
+Next we will install the OSSEC script.

 OSSEC HIDS v3.6.0 Installation Script - http://www.ossec.net

-You are about to start the installation process of the OSSEC HIDS.
+_You are about to start the installation process of the OSSEC HIDS.

 You must have a C compiler pre-installed in your system.

-- System: Linux ossecman 4.15.0-88-generic
+- System: Linux ossecman 4.15.0-88-generic_

 - User: root

 - Host: ossecman

--- Press ENTER to continue or Ctrl-C to abort. --
+**-- Press ENTER to continue or Ctrl-C to abort. --**

 Next the questions start.

 1- What kind of installation do you want (server, agent, local, hybrid or help)?

-We’ll type ‘server’.
+Type ‘**server**’.
 We’ll be notified by a message like this.

 - Server installation chosen.